-Unfortunately, truck driver negligence is often at the core of many of the tens-of-thousands of injury-causing truck crashes each year.
+Unfortunately, dangerous truckers are often at the core of many of the tens-of-thousands of injury-causing truck crashes each year.

-Fort Lauderdale trucking accident lawyers at The Ansara Law Firm recognize some examples of trucker negligence include:
+The Fort Lauderdale truck accident lawyers at The Ansara Law Firm recognize some examples of trucker negligence include:

 - Driver fatigue